MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/mappings.md

 |`Properties`|(Optional) Property-bag containing properties specific for each mapping as described in each section below.

-All mappings can be [pre-created](tables.md#create-ingestion-mapping) and can be referenced from the ingest command using `ingestionMappingReference` and `ingestionMappingType` parameters.
+All mappings can be [pre-created](tables.md#create-ingestion-mapping) and can be referenced from the ingest command using `ingestionMappingReference` parameters.

 ## CSV Mapping